Biart95/appleseed-volumetric-rendering-proposal/proposal.md

 #### 31 July - 4 August
 -   Write python bindings for volume rendering functions and entities
 #### 7 August - 11 August
+-   Profile volume rendering solution, make optimizations that increase performance
+-   Derive formulas for multiple importance sampling (OPTIONAL)
--   Implement multiple importance sampling for volume rendering (OPTIONAL)
+-   Implement and test multiple importance sampling for volume rendering (OPTIONAL)
+#### 14 August - 18 August
 -   Thoroughly test all implemented elements.
 Ensure that they do not break old functionality and are well integrated with appleseed infrastructure, such as appleseed.python
-#### 14 August - 18 August
 -   Write documentation
--   Continue testing
 #### 21 August - 25 August
 -   Final product evaluation
 #### By the end of phase 3 all goals must be reached